The Spirit of Law

-The Spirit of Law (French: De l'esprit des lois, originally spelled De l'esprit des loix), also known in English as The Spirit of the Laws, is a treatise on political theory, as well as a pioneering work in comparative law, published in 1748.
+The Spirit of Law (French: De l'esprit des lois, originally spelled De l'esprit des loix), also known in English as The Spirit of [the] Laws, is a treatise on political theory, as well as a pioneering work in comparative law by Montesquieu, published in 1748.
 Originally published anonymously, as was the norm, its influence outside France was aided by its rapid translation into other languages.
-In 1750 Thomas Nugent published the first English translation.
+In 1750 Thomas Nugent published an English translation, many times revised and reprinted in countless editions.
 In 1751 the Roman Catholic Church added De l'esprit des lois to its Index Librorum Prohibitorum ("List of Prohibited Books").